BoarderEB/xcpvmbackup/README.md

 if you only imported 1 gpg-public-key on the system, you find the key-id with this:
 > gpg2 --list-public-keys --keyid-format LONG | grep 'pub ' | cut -d' ' -f4 | cut -d'/' -f2

 **Warning: There is currently a bug in XCP-NG.
 It is currently not possible to test whether export was successful.
-Therefore there is no error message in Mail-Log and Systemlog**
+Therefore there is no error message by on-the-fly pgp-encoding in Mail-Log and Systemlog**

+**There are some test before export.
+To make sure it should work.
+But there is no guarantee that it was successful.**

 ### Parallel Run
 PGP always uses only one processor core.
 With very large VMs, it can take a long time for the backup to go through.
 This means that the speed with parallel Run of several VMs increases dramatically.

+If an error is found, there is a fallback to the sequential backup.

 For Parallel
 - PARALEL="true"

-Limit the maximum number of parallel export runs.
-Which is also the maximum number of CPU cores used.
+Limit the maximum number of parallel vm export runs.
+Which is also the maximum number of CPU cores used by PGP-Encoding.
 - MAXPARALEL="2"

 ### E-Mail notification